robrich/product-catalog/README.md

 4. `docker-compose up` starts the database.

+5. Get to MemSQL Tools, the browser-based query and administration tool at http://localhost:8080/  For the cluster-in-a-box container, username is `root` and password is blank.

+### Setup Node API

+The `api` folder contains the API that shims data between the front-end and the database.

+1. `cd api`

-5. `npm install` to get all the Node modules.
+2. `npm install` to get all the Node modules.

-6. Create a file named `.env` in the root of the project (next to `package.json`) that looks like this:
+3. Create a file named `.env` in the root of the project (next to `package.json`) that looks like this:

    ```json
    MEMSQL_HOST=localhost